-These amounts represent salary continuation and bonus payments (as applicable), without reduction by the amount of fees, salary, wages or any other form of compensation that the officer may earn from a subsequent employer or through self-employment during the salary continuation period, where applicable.
-Represents pro rata bonus, assuming full payment and termination at conclusion of performance period.
-Represents pro rata payout of 2017 LTIP, in accordance with the terms of the Long-Term Incentive Plan. (a)
+- (a) These amounts represent salary continuation and bonus payments (as applicable), without reduction by the amount of fees, salary, wages or any other form of compensation that the officer may earn from a subsequent employer or through self-employment during the salary continuation period, where applicable. - (b) Represents pro rata bonus, assuming full payment and termination at conclusion of performance period. - (c) Represents pro rata payout of 2017 LTIP, in accordance with the terms of the Long-Term Incentive Plan, assuming actual performance.
+Subsequent to January 31, 2020, these amounts were earned and paid.